hanabi/hanabi.github.io/docs/beginner/single-card-focus-question-4.md

 </TabItem>
 <TabItem value="solution">

-- Slot 3, because there are two brand-new cards and slot 3 is the chop.
+- Slot 3, because there are two new cards and slot 3 is the chop.
   - (Slot 5 was previously touched, so the red clue "fills it in".)

 </TabItem>